 - CALM Scotland – family mediation with lawyer-mediators

-- Scottish Mediation – the professional body for mediators in Scotland
+- Scottish Mediation – membership body for mediators in Scotland

 - SACRO – community mediation for local disputes in neighbourhoods (available in Aberdeen, Musselburgh, Kirkcaldy, Elgin and Perth)